Monocoque support system

 BS EN ISO 9001: Design & Manufacture

 Dales Fabrications have been working within the constraints of BS EN ISO 9001 accreditation since 1993.
 Our ISO 9001: Design & Manufacture certificate is available to view here.

 Dales Monocoque Support System

-Primary structure has tolerances that mean that any system fitted to it will not be line and level.
-The solution is the Dales Monocoque Support System, which allows vertical and horizontal adjustment to hide the variances and Dales recommend that their systems are fitted using the Monocoque System.
+Trying to fix aluminium cladding or eaves systems to primary site structure usually means the aluminium cannot be installed lined and level.
+In fact, rather than hide deviation in the primary structure, the aluminium tends to highlight it.
+The solution is the Dales Monocoque Support System, which allows vertical and horizontal adjustment to hide site variances and Dales recommend their systems are supported using the Monocoque System.
 Example details that illustrate the almost infinite ways the monocoque system can be designed are available for download here.

-Designed specifically for each project, the Monocoque Support System will be manufactured in either galvanised steel or aluminium dependant on the location of the project and its environment.
+Designed for the Dales system on each project, the Monocoque Support System will be manufactured in either galvanised steel or aluminium dependant on the location of the project and its environment.
 It can be used in conjunction with SFS, steel, concrete or timber primary structure.